Extract (film): Production

-Principal photography began on August 25, 2008 in Los Angeles.
-Shortly after completing Office Space (1999), director Mike Judge was already about 40 pages into his follow-up script, set in the world of an extract factory, when he was convinced by his representative team that he needed to shelve that and concentrate on something more commercial.
+Principal photography began on August 25, 2008, in Los Angeles.
+Shortly after completing Office Space (1999), director Mike Judge was already about 40 pages into his follow-up script, set in the world of an extract factory when he was convinced by his representative team that he needed to shelve that and concentrate on something more commercial.
 "The only idea that I had that anyone was interested in was what eventually became Idiocracy," says Judge.
 Over the next several years he focused his energy on developing Idiocracy.
 But years later, by the time of the film's release, audiences had decided that Office Space had struck a chord, and they were ready to see Judge return to on-the-job humor and thus the Extract script was given new life.

 Seeking to keep Extract below the radar of the studio system, Judge and his producers set up a production company, Ternion Productions, and arranged private financing—while partnering with Miramax for domestic distribution of the film.
 Judge relied heavily on his own personal knowledge of the industrial world to bring the story to life.
 "I actually worked in a factory a little bit myself," the director stated.
 "I hopefully write stuff that is recognizable as the archetypes of this world."
-Keeping true to this baseline of reality, Extract was shot in a working factory, in this case a water bottling plant south of Los Angeles, in the City of Commerce.
+Keeping true to this baseline of reality, Extract was shot in a working factory, in this case, a water bottling plant south of Los Angeles, in the City of Commerce.
 Judge took the authenticity one step further by using the plant's employees as extras in the scenes' backgrounds.
 "Those people were actually running, doing some bottling while we were shooting.
-There were people working on machines that were so loud in there they couldn't hear anyone call 'action' or 'cut.'
+There were people working on machines that were so loud in there that they couldn't hear anyone call 'action' or 'cut.'
 They were just doing their job."
 Shooting on the factory set led Judge to some epiphanies about what made the story resonate for him: "Office Space was told from the point of view of the employees looking up at management as the 'bad guys'.
-This is told from the point of view of the owner of the place and the workers are the big pain in the butt to him.
+This is told from the point of view of the owner of the place and the workers are a big pain in the butt to him.
 I think partly it was inspired by that point in my life where I suddenly had a large number of people working for me and realizing you can't be a 'cool guy boss'.
 It just doesn't work.
 So this is my more sympathetic take on the boss."

 Release

-The film was released on September 4, 2009 in the United States.
+The film was released on September 4, 2009, in the United States.